 The General Fund or Housing Revenue Account shall be debited (in the case of a gain) or credited (in the case of a loss) with an amount equal to the gain or loss on derecognition of the intangible asset.
 The gain or loss that is reversed out of the General Fund or Housing Revenue Account excludes any costs of disposal that either cannot be capitalised under regulation or statutory guidance or that the authority has chosen not to capitalise.
 The double entries are a credit to the capital receipts reserve or (in Scotland) a statutory capital fund or a capital grants and receipts unapplied account of an amount equal to the disposal proceeds and a debit to the capital adjustment account equal to the carrying amount of the intangible asset.

-In addition, where the intangible asset was carried at fair value, any balance on the revaluation reserve in relation to the intangible asset will need to be transferred to the capital adjustment account.
+In addition, where the intangible asset was previously carried at fair value, before the option to measure intangible assets using the revaluation model was withdrawn.
+Any balance on the revaluation reserve in relation to the intangible asset will need to be transferred to the capital adjustment account.
 The entries required are debit revaluation reserve, credit capital adjustment account.

 These entries will be reflected in the Movement in Reserves Statement.